-As mentioned above, Deloitte's new UK Managing Partner, Stephen Griggs will be responsible for Deloitte's compliance with the Act during our current financial year.
+Deloitte's UK Managing Partner, Stephen Griggs will continue to be responsible for Deloitte's compliance with the Act during the current financial year.

 Other resources

 For more information on how we are embedding responsible business throughout our firm, and making an impact for our people, our clients and society, please see our Impact Report.